Welcome to Trinity’s SEND page

-The identification of SEN is built into our overall approach to monitoring the progress and development of all pupils.
-This allows us to identify pupils who are making less than expected progress at an early stage.
-Inadequate progress might be that which:
+The identification of SEN is built into our overall approach to monitoring the progress and development of all students.
+This allows us to identify students who may have a special educational need at an early stage.
+This can be characterised by progress which:

-– Fails to match or better the child’s previous rate of progress.
+– Fails to match or better the student’s previous rate of progress

-– Fails to close the attainment gap between the child and their peers.
+– Fails to close the attainment gap between the student and their peers

-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views of the student and their parents.
+When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, the views of the student and their parents and information provided by any specialist assessors.
 We will use this to determine the support that is needed and whether we can provide it within our core offer.

 The following could also indicate that there is a need: